larsonmars/sysvars/README.md

 There is a filesystem structure in test/sysvars-test that can be used for testing in vscode (virtual filesystem) or on a bootable floppy/partition on a real Amiga.
 The actual test is the startup-sequence.
 It uses some other utilities described [here](#The-other-Utilities).

-There is a small script `CreateTestDisk` that creates such a bootable disk.
-The test can also be executed from Workbench (via IconX).
-To make it also work with KS 1.2 and 1.3, some files from Workbench 1.3 are required, which I cannot distribute.
-If you need this, just insert your Workbench 1.3 disk and start the script `Add OS 1.3 Support`.
+There is a small script that creates such a bootable disk.
+Say, you have an empty floppy disk in DF1, then in a shell, just `CD` into the sysvars directory and enter `CreateTestDisk df1`

+The test can also be executed from Workbench 1.3 and up by double-clicking the Sysvars icon (via IconX).
+To make the disk also boot with KS 1.2 and 1.3, some files from Workbench 1.3 are required, which cannot be distributed here.
+If you need this, just insert your Workbench 1.3 disk and double-click the `Add OS 1.3 Support` icon.
 Note that Workbench prior 1.3 cannot be used, due to the lack of support for environment variables.

 # Why such a Tool?